This post may contain affiliate links. See our affiliate disclosure for more.

-However, after some undesirable policy changes, Upwork now charges their clients and freelancers a higher fee for each job.
-This can cut into your profit as a freelancer, and make it more difficult to earn a better income.
+However, after a new fee policy change, Upwork now charges their clients and freelancers a fixed fee for each job.
+Depending on how much you charge and the type of projects you run, this can cut your profit as a freelancer and make it more difficult to earn a better income.

 In this article, we’ll outline how you can minimize Upwork fees and effectively work your way through these hikes.